Skip to Main Content

 Journal Citation Reports

-Use this database to find impact factors and other statistical measures for over 7,000 journals in science and the social sciences.
+Use this database to find impact factors and other statistical measures for over 12,000 journals in science, social science, and art and humanities.

 Search the "Sources" section of Scopus for CiteScore metrics.